WebAssembly/component-model/design/mvp/Explainer.md

 ```

 The `type` declarator is restricted by validation to disallow `resource` type
+definitions, thereby preventing "private" resource type definitions from
+appearing in component types and avoiding the [avoidance problem].
+Thus, the
-definitions.
-Thus, the only resource types possible in an `instancetype` or
+only resource types possible in an `instancetype` or `componenttype` are
-`componenttype` are introduced by `importdecl` or `exportdecl`.
+introduced by `importdecl` or `exportdecl`.

 With what's defined so far, we can define component types using a mix of type
 definitions: